ohhsodead/codbo4-csharp/README.md

-# An (under development) C# library for accessing the Call of Duty: Black Ops 4 API.
+# An (under development) C# library for accessing the Call of Duty API
-*Not licensed by or associated with Activision or Call of Duty*
+*Not licensed by or associated with Activision or Call of Duty.*

 ## Features
 * Full Black Ops 4 Support - blackout, mp, zombies